 In the spring of 1996, Gary Frenay asked me to build a track behind a guide of him singing and playing guitar.
 He planned a cover version of “Blue Moon” from the Big Star Third album, and it had a place reserved on his next CD.
 Gary is from Syracuse, and his band The Flashcubes are legendary power pop kings of the late 1970s and beyond.
 I remember at 14 years old having an ice cream with my Dad.
 Outside the Baskin-Robbins, I looked up to to see a Flashcubes flyer stapled to a pole, and though I’d never been to a club, I knew then that I wanted to see or play in bands.
 There was no way I was going to that particular show, but within a year or two I was using a fake ID and getting into clubs.
-This was when a NY driver’s license didn’t have a picture on it.
+This was when a NY driver’s license was just a piece of paper that didn’t have a picture on it.
 We could have printed counterfeit money back in those days.

 I reminded myself to be creative, trust my muse, but then I paused to question if I’m bound to be merely following in musical footsteps.
 I’m covering a song by an influence of mine; how far can the fruit fall from the tree?

 Thankfully, all that thinking goes a bit out the door once I start making the music.
 I put my trusty 12-string on, played drums (I don’t play drums) along to it, overdubbed bass and a bed of lush backing vocals, and Chuck Prophet was around to put on a lead guitar.
 Since November ‘95, his band and I had been making a series of recordings together called “Electric.”
 Excerpts of dialog from A Star Is Born were inserted between songs.
 The second batch I dubbed “Selectric II.”
 Out of the ashes of that demo project came his album Homemade Blood.